 The Mad Doctors are a garage rock band that started literally in a garage in Somerset, Massachusetts, and eventually migrated to a railroad apartment in Bed Stuy Brooklyn.
 Their sound is an onslaught of fuzzed out guitar with the kind of driving beats and energetic vocals that could easily start a dance party.

-Even though their sound relies heavily on spooky horror movie vibes, they say their best songs come out of Kenny Loggins listening sessions.
-You might say they’re the aural equivalent of a sunburn.
+Even though their sound relies heavily on spooky horror movie vibes, they say their best songs come out of listening to 70’s soft rock.

 They released their debut Snake Oil Superscience on their own label King Pizza Records in late 2014, and now they’re working on new recordings.